 Here’s how to send a bouquet on the Facebook browser version:

-- Navigate to Facebook on your favorite web browser.
+- Navigate to Facebook on your favorite web browser and log in.

 - Click the search button.